Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 #### 5. Payer derives unique BRIT wallet identifier

 The Payer runs a number of one way trapdoor functions over their wallet seed phrase to deterministically generate a wallet identifier (`payer.britWalletId`).
-It is not computationally feasible to derive the seed phrase from this identifier.
+It is not computationally feasible to go backwards and derive the seed phrase from this identifier.

-The process of generating this identifier is not used for any other purpose in applications using BRIT.
+This identifier is not used for any other purpose in the client application using BRIT.
 For example, it is not used as part of a wallet persistence mechanism.